People's Liberation Army Navy: Relationship with other maritime organizations of China

 The PLAN is complemented by paramilitary maritime services such as the China Coast Guard.
-The Chinese Coast Guard was previously not under an independent command, considered part of the People's Armed Police, under the local (provincial) border defense command, prior to its reorganization and consolidation as an unified service.
+The Chinese Coast Guard was previously not under an independent command, considered part of the People's Armed Police, under the local (provincial) border defence command, prior to its reorganization and consolidation as an unified service.
 It was formed from the integration of several formerly separate services such as China Marine Surveillance (CMS), General Administration of Customs, Armed Police, China Fishery Law Enforcement and local maritime militia.

 The CMS performed mostly coastal and ocean search and rescue or patrols, and received quite a few large patrol ships that significantly enhanced their operations; while Customs, militia, Armed Police and Fishery Law Enforcement operated hundreds of small patrol craft.
 For maritime patrol services, these craft are usually quite well armed with machine guns and 37mm anti-aircraft guns.
 In addition, these services operated their own small aviation fleets to assist their maritime patrol capabilities, with Customs and CMS operating a handful of Harbin Z-9 helicopters, and a maritime patrol aircraft based on the Harbin Y-12 STOL transport.

 Every coastal province has 1 to 3 Coast Guard squadrons: